cancel

 AD Local Administrator Password Solution (LAPS) is a feature introduced in Lansweeper 10.4.2.
 You will need to update your installation if you are running a lower Lansweeper version.

 Lansweeper Classic now supports Local Administrator Password Solution (LAPS), a Microsoft solution for Active Directory, allowing centralized password management.
-You can provide one credential to retrieve many other credentials managed by LAPS.
-LAPS allows you to fetch the built-in password of each Windows computer, using just one central credential.
+You can provide one credential to retrieve many other credentials managed by AD LAPS.
+AD LAPS allows you to fetch the built-in password of each Windows computer, using just one central credential.

 Prerequisites

-• LAPS is enabled on your domain.
+• AD LAPS is enabled on your domain.

-Test a LAPS credential
+Test an AD LAPS credential

 1. On your Lansweeper Classic installation, browse to Program Files (x86)\Lansweeper\Service.